redhat-performance/jetlag/docs/deploy-bm-performancelab.md

 ################################################################################
 # Lab & cluster infrastructure vars
 ################################################################################
-# Which lab to be deployed into (Ex scalelab)
+# Which lab to be deployed into (Ex alias)
-lab: scalelab
+lab: alias
 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99